nivertech/birdeater/README.md

 * JQuery is a champ at parsing HTML.
 I find it much more intuitive than other libraries that I've used, such as Beautiful Soup.
 * First and foremost, it's easy to do (take a look at **lib/user.js** Birdeater clocks in at about 100 lines of code).

-This approach has become my hammer, when web scraping tasks come up.
+This approach has become my hammer when web scraping tasks come up.

 -- Ben [@benjamincoe](https://twitter.com/#/benjamincoe)